dennykharyan/daidan-documentation/README.md

 Here is the example of basic configuration file
 ![alt text](/img/conf-d-example.PNG "Config file example")

+1. Port Listening
+As you can see, the configuration file contain information for where the project stored and what port should user use to access the application.
+Because we using PHP as programming language, we should still listen to port 80 as written on line 3.
+In the next line you can add which port the user can access the application, in this example we using port 8006.
+You dont need to setup the firewall in this documentation, because all this projects only be able to access throught VPN connection so we decided not to use firewall.
+2. Project Root Path
+On line 7 as you can see we tell the server which folder that contain the application, in this case the public root project is in `/usr/share/nginx/daidangroup/public`.
+Make sure that you can access the directory by see the owner of the folder.
+3. Acceptable File Format
+On The next line we defined what kind of acceptable file format.
+If the new project is using another programming language you can set the entry point with this way.
+You can read the documentation of which programming language you used.

 # database
 # efiling directory
 # /usr/share/nginx/daidangroup